tigrawap/Flask-Starter/readme.md

 Jinja2 Templates inheritance, another great thing.
 Take a look on index.html and modal_template.html

-View class decides which one to use as starting point via **extends_with** attribute.
+The View class decides which one to use as starting point via the **extends_with** attribute.
-Want to use some other template as starting point for View and it's child Views?
+Want to use some other template as starting point for a View and its child Views?
 Just change this attribute on any level.

 	class AdminPage(MainPage):
 		extend_with="admin_page.html"